 SHL has not entered into management contracts with third parties.
-SHL's office holders who are in management are employees of the Company and their engagement terms and conditions are determined under their respective employment agreements.
+SHL's office holders who are in management are employees of the Company and their engagement terms and conditions are determined under their respective employment agreements, with the exclusion of Mr. Nachtomy, SHL's CEO, with whom the Company has entered into a service agreement.